Breaching on Purpose: What to Do About “Willful Breach”

 The Court’s decision has consequences well beyond the relatively niche world of advancement-recoupment actions.
 Because protections against “willful breach” occur so frequently in merger agreements without a contractual definition of the term (in the decision, the Court noted that in a study of over 1,000 merger and acquisition agreements while “a majority tie damages to a concept of willful breach, less than one third of public deals, and under one tenth of private deals, define the term”), the default rules supplied by Delaware case law may prove significant in cases involving mergers and acquisitions, which are among the marquee subject areas of Delaware litigation.

 Moreover, recent amendments to the Delaware General Corporate Law (“DGCL”), which we have previously discussed outside this blog, have added an additional dimension of importance.
 As previously discussed, the amendments authorize the inclusion of corporate governance provisions in stockholder agreements, but the outer bounds of inclusion of such provisions remains unknown.
 The DGCL amendments have already set off a flurry of discussion among practitioners and scholars over what happens when such a stockholder agreement requires a corporate fiduciary to act one way while their fiduciary duties command the opposite.
 If a fiduciary, in the face of such contradictory duties, prioritizes the fiduciary duty over the contractual one, is that breach “willful”?
-With the court’s answer to that question unknown, parties may want to consider addressing it themselves through a contractual for added clarity.
+With the court’s answer to that question unknown, parties may want to consider addressing it themselves through an express provision in the contract for added clarity.

 Finally, with “willful breach” terms so common in the context of mergers & acquisitions agreements, XRI v.
 Holifield demonstrates the prudence of parties setting out an express definition within the body of their agreements to ensure the parties have clarity on its meaning.